EUR/GBP Currency Pair

-Of all of the popular currency pairs traded in the Forex market, the EUR/GBP currency pair has a very strong position.
-The Euro and British Pound has low volatility and this offers several benefits due to its stability.
-As a pair, EURGBP is the 8th most popular choice for Forex trading and it is quoted according to its supply and demand to 4 decimal places.
-This currency pair can also be quoted either way around, and therefore it may be represented as GBP EUR and sometimes as EUR GBP depending on the broker.
-The EUR/GBP pair is known as a trending pair, with frequent long periods of falling or rising trends with little fluctuation in the intermediate periods.
-Investors should therefore use traditional trading methods to invest in this pairing, which has historically always moved within a channel of 0.5673 and 0.9800.
-The central bank relating to the Euro is the ECB and the central bank relating to GBP is the Bank of England or BoE.
-Paying close attention to data and economic releases from both of these institutions is key to successful trading of the EUR GBP pair.
+Of all of the popular currency pairs traded on the Forex market, the EUR/GBP currency pair has a very strong position.
+The Euro and British Pound have low volatility, and this offers several benefits due to their stability.
+As a pair, EUR/GBP is the eighth most popular choice for Forex trading, and it is quoted according to its supply and demand to four decimal places.
+This currency pair can also be quoted either way around, and therefore it may be represented as GBP/EUR and sometimes as EUR/GBP depending on the broker.
+The EUR/GBP pair is known as a trending pair, characterised by frequent long periods of falling or rising trends with little fluctuation in the intermediate periods.
+Investors should therefore use traditional trading methods to invest in this pairing, which has historically always moved within a channel of 0.5673 to 0.9800.
+The central bank relating to the Euro is the ECB, and the central bank relating to GBP is the Bank of England, or BoE.
+Paying close attention to data and economic releases from both of these institutions is key to successful trading of the EUR/GBP pair.

 Facts About the GBP

 The central bank of the United Kingdom is the Bank of England (BoE).
 The British Pound, or Pound Sterling, is the fourth most-traded currency in the world, and also the globe’s fourth most-held reserve currency.
 The Pound has a number of colloquial names, including the Quid, the Nicker and the Cable.
 The Pound holds the distinction of being the oldest currency that is still in use today, and is one of the most frequently converted currencies, with Saint Helena, Gibraltar and the Falkland Islands all being pegged to the GBP.
 The GBP dates back to 760, when the